vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 Every night that there was an eclipse the Hindus went on pilgrimage to the temple, and there congregated to the number of a hundred thousand personṣ \[. . . \] One thousand Brahmans attended every day to perform the worship of the idol, and to introduce the visitorṣ Three hundred persons were employed in shaving the heads and beards of the pilgrimṣ Three hundred and fifty persons sang and danced at the gate of the temple.
 Every one of these received a settled allowance daily. \[. . . \]

-He reached Somnát on a Thursday in the middle of Z´ı-l Ka - da, and there he beheld a strong fortress built upon the seashore, so that it was washed by the waveṣ \[. . . \]
+He reached Somnát on a Thursday in the middle of Źı-l Ka - da, and there he beheld a strong fortress built upon the seashore, so that it was washed by the waveṣ \[. . . \]

 Next morning, early, the Muhammadans renewed the battle, and made great havoc 15 For instance expressed in the Bhagavadgītā: ‘There is nothing transcending me, O